 Unfortunately, auto accidents are common, and even though South Carolina has specific auto insurance laws, not all drivers carry insurance.
 If you have been injured in a car accident caused by the negligence of another, you deserve fair compensation for your injuries.

-Our auto accident attorneys are well versed in South and North Carolina law.
+Our auto accident attorneys are well versed in South Carolina law.
 We have experience with all personal injury cases, including car accidents.
 We are not afraid to take on insurance companies to help you obtain fair compensation.
 We value the attorney-client relationship and will work tirelessly to protect your rights.

 Contact The Law Offices of Jason E. Taylor today for your free initial consultation and learn more about what we can do to help you.
 We will answer your questions and explain all of your legal options.